Accurate ground state energy estimation with noise and imperfect state preparation: Abstract

 \section{Abstract}

-We introduce a classical estimator for the post-processing of quantum phase estimation (QPE) data generated either by quantum-Fourier-transform-based or quantum-signal-processing-based methods.
-We focus on the estimation of a single target phase promised to be within an interval where no other phases are present, which is typical of e.g. ground state energy estimation of gapped quantum systems.
-This allows us to perform phase estimation by filtering the signal within the promise region and recovering the phase through a moment-projection estimator.
-We show that our methods are robust in the presence of both additional phases outside the promise region and global depolarizing noise.
-In the noiseless case our estimator can achieve an exponential suppression of bias with respect to a naive mean estimator.
-In the presence of global depolarizing noise our estimator achieves a bias exponentially small in the circuit depth $t$ at fixed circuit fidelity $F$, and a variance proportional to $t^{-2}$, improving by a factor of $t^2$ over the naive shifted-and-rescaled-mean approach.
+We introduce a classical estimator for the post-processing of quantum phase estimation (QPE) data when a single target phase is isolated within a known interval, as is typical of ground state energy estimation of gapped systems.
+Our estimator filters the QPE signal within this promise region and recovers the phase through a moment-projection routine, which is robust to both external spurious phases and experimental noise.
+In the noiseless case this achieves an exponential suppression of bias with respect to a naive mean estimator.
+In the presence of global depolarizing noise the bias is exponentially small in the circuit depth $t$, and the variance is $O(t^{-2}F^{-2})$ for circuit fidelity~$F$.
+This improves by a factor of $t^2$ over a naive shifted-and-rescaled-mean approach.
 To mitigate realistic circuit-level noise, we combine our method with the explicit unbiasing scheme described in Ref.~\cite{dutkiewiczError2025}.
-As an illustrative example, we implement these estimators on a small-scale simulation of the Ising model, validating our theoretical results and finding better-than-expected performance for a global depolarizing noise approximation.
-The robustness of the moment-projection estimator in the presence of both multiple eigenvalues and realistic noise makes phase estimation with limited depth practical for early fault tolerant quantum experiments.
+This yields an overhead interpolating between the $F^{-4}$ scaling typical of explicitly unbiased error mitigation and a reduced $F^{-2}$ scaling when the noise samples fall outside the promise interval.
+We validate our estimators on a small-scale simulation of the Ising model, observing better-than-expected performance for a global depolarizing noise approximation.
+This robustness to both multiple eigenvalues and realistic noise makes limited-depth phase estimation practical for early fault tolerant quantum experiments.

 \oldaddcontentsline { [3]{}}